Fish Cake - 6/11/11 |

 2)Rachel's had some problems with measurements & the concept of time.
 I've discovered she's much more willing to work on telling time when she knows our food creation depends on being promptly on time, whether cooking, mixing, chilling, cooling...
 She is getting a "little" better grasp on how long a segment of time is.
 (Although she still asks if 15 minutes is a long time....)
 Cooking is filled with fractions, problem-solving...

 3)Rachel loves to create and plan!
 If you know her, personally, you know that is an understatement! ;0) Well, what better way to actually use some of these obsessions & compulsions than trying to help her learn how to plan, to shop, and to prepare food.
-(Although, it has been kind of tricky, talking her into a product that has an ounce or two, more or less, than the recipe calls for.)
+(Although, it has been kind of tricky, talking her into a product that has an ounce or two, more or less, than the recipe calls for.)4)Rachel loves science, so we are looking at our cooking time as experiments.
+She has come up with a LOT of hypotheses, steps, conclusions, causes... which she, at times, eagerly records in her notebook!

 5)And the most obvious benefit to me, is we are doing something that is useful, while being creative, and allows us some "fun" time together, creating what I hope will be good memories for a long time!